citelao/sensible/_coffee_shop/6-traditional.md

 * Targeted (non-scalable) hacking
 * Scalable hacking

-Though there's definitely a spectrum here (some attacks take years to run, while some take just seconds), but this distinction is appropriate: even an "almost scalable" attack *isn't* scalable.
+Though there's definitely a spectrum here (some attacks take years to run, while some take just seconds), I think this distinction is appropriate: even an "almost scalable" attack *isn't* scalable.
 There's a big difference between running 1,000 attacks daily and running 100 attacks daily, and an even bigger difference between 100 and 10.
 Each stage requires *10 times more profit* per attack to be worthwhile.

 This is similar to the distinction we make in [Will I even be hacked?]({{site.baseurl}}/hackers/).